tiongleslie/crystal-structure-classification/README.md

 We also provide the codes as follows:
   1) XRD-Edge descriptor (see [XRD-Edge](https://github.com/tiongleslie/crystal-structure-classification/tree/master/XRD-Edge))
-  2) Pre-trained model of MSDN for crystal structures classification (see [MSDN](https://github.com/tiongleslie/crystal-structure-classification/tree/master/MSDN))
+  2) Pre-trained model of MSDN (see [MSDN](https://github.com/tiongleslie/crystal-structure-classification/tree/master/MSDN))

 ### Compatibility
 The codes are tested using Tensorflow-GPU r1.13 under Ubuntu OS 18.04 and Anaconda3 (Python 3.7) environment.